Key Concepts

 Share Server Migration With SVM DR

-• The requested migration can be disruptive;
+• The migration may be disruptive to client access.

 Share Server Migration With SVM Migrate (Available From Xena Release)

-• Source and destination back ends belong to different clusters;
+• Source and destination back ends belong to different clusters.

-• Source and destination back ends have compatible capabilities (FlexVol Encryption, SnapRestore license, etc);
+• Source and destination back ends have compatible capabilities (FlexVol

-• Destination back end must have enough free space to handle the source share server and all its shares and snapshots;
+• Destination back end has enough free space for the source share server and

-• The share server does not have NFS version 4.0 enabled;
+• The share server does not have NFS version 4.0 enabled.

-• Both source and destination clusters are AFF;
+• Both source and destination clusters are AFF.

 Share Backup (Available from Caracal Release)